 Truth, Respect, Empathy, and Hope

-The African Landing Memorial will commemorate an historical event that impacted the history of this nation and forever challenges the concept of freedom and democracy.
+The African Landing Memorial commemorates an historical event that impacted the history of this nation and forever challenges the concept of freedom and democracy.
 The Memorial recognizes the resilience and courage of the men and women from Angola who were forcibly brought to Point Comfort (present day Fort Monroe in Hampton, VA) in 1619.
-It will be placed on land that belonged for thousands of years to Indigenous Peoples and was used for hunting and fishing by the Kikotan tribe from the 16th Century until their village was destroyed by the English colonists in 1610.
+It is placed on land that belonged for thousands of years to Indigenous Peoples and was used for fishing and gathering by the Kikotan tribe from the 16th Century until their village was destroyed by the English colonists in 1610.

-The first Africans, kidnapped and brought to English North America, came from the kingdoms of Kongo and Ndongo, the two largest states in central Africa ruled by an elected King chosen from a line of royal lineages.
-The highly advanced societies were invaded by the Portuguese in the late 1400s who in the ensuing decades meddled in the affairs of the African continent and eventually set in motion the trans-Atlantic slave trade.
+The first Africans, kidnapped and brought to Virginia, part of English North America, came from the region of West Central Africa.
+This region was made of kingdoms such as the Kingdom of Kongo, the Kingdom of Ndongo, and Matamba.
+These highly advanced societies were invaded by the Portuguese in the late 1400s who in the ensuing decades meddled in the affairs of the African continent and eventually set in motion the trans-Atlantic slave trade.

-In 1619 the San Juan Bautista sailed from the Port of Luanda, Angola laden with over 350 enslaved Africans bound for Vera Cruz in the colony of New Spain.
+In 1619 the São João Bautista sailed from the Port of Luanda, Angola laden with over 350 enslaved Africans bound for Vera Cruz in the colony of New Spain.
 The horrors of the middle passage across the Atlantic are unimaginable.
-As the slave ship transited the Bay of Campeche, two English privateer ships, the White Lion and Treasurer attacked the San Juan Bautista and seized 60 Africans.
+As the slave ship transited the Bay of Campeche, two English privateer ships, the White Lion and Treasurer attacked the São João Bautista and seized 60 Africans.
 The privateers, looking for refuge and supplies, sailed north until reaching Point Comfort in August 1619.
 The enslaved Africans were brought ashore and traded for supplies after which they were sold to colonists throughout the area.

 Slavery in the English colonies began with this happen chance as did the collision of three cultures: Indigenous, African and European.
 Oftentimes violence and destruction were the result of the encounter, but so is the fusion of practices that are seen in many aspects of American culture, such as the preparation of foods, music, language and oral traditions.

-The African Landing Memorial at Fort Monroe seeks to interpret this historical event beginning with the origins of the people—what their life might have been like prior to their abduction, the journey across thousands of miles of ocean– to their landing at Point Comfort and the lives they made for themselves.
+The African Landing Memorial at Fort Monroe interprets this historical event beginning with the origins of the people—what their life might have been like prior to their abduction, the journey across thousands of miles of ocean– to their landing at Point Comfort and the lives they made for themselves.

-The Fort Monroe Authority, the Fort Monroe National Monument, numerous organizations and members of the descendant community, are working towards the creation of a memorial near the site of the landing of the first enslaved Africans at Point Comfort, present day Fort Monroe in Hampton, VA.
-For decades local citizens have fought to ensure the true narrative was told and to inform the public that the landing occurred at Point Comfort.
+The Fort Monroe Authority, the Fort Monroe National Monument, numerous organizations and members of the descendant community worked towards the creation of a memorial near the site of the landing of the first enslaved Africans at Point Comfort, present day Fort Monroe in Hampton, VA.
+For decades local citizens fought to ensure the true narrative was told and to inform the public that the landing occurred at Point Comfort.
 They called for the creation of a monument in 2004 and three years later succeeded at having a state historical marker placed on the sea wall at Fort Monroe (which was later replaced, at their urging, in 2015 with more accurate information).
-In 2010, members of the community came together to create Project 1619, Inc.–a non-profit organization dedicated to preserving this important history.
+In 2011, members of the community came together to create Project 1619, Inc.–a non-profit organization dedicated to preserving this important history.
 The success of the 400th Commemoration in 2019 at Fort Monroe is a direct result of their unwavering and continued perseverance.
 Organizations, such as Project 1619, Inc. and The William Tucker 1624 Society, continue to inform the design and creation of the memorial.
-It is anticipated that the project will take several more years to complete and will be open to the public in 2026.

 After a nation-wide search and vigorous process, Brian R. Owens was introduced at the 400 Year Commemoration of the Landing of the First Africans as the selected artist to design and sculpt the memorial to mark the 1619 historical event.
 Brian is a second-generation, professional sculptor and painter with clients from southern Florida to Michigan to California.
 He is best known for monumental bronze sculpture in public places and fine, museum quality oil portraiture.
 Brian shared, “Art is not something I do, it’s who I am.
 I didn’t choose to be an artist, it chose me.”

-Selecting the best site for the memorial is an important step in the overall planning process.
-The elements of the memorial will be placed in a site designed specifically for it.
-Landscaping, paving materials, and lighting will be purposefully chosen to reflect the cultural aspects for which the memorial reflects.
+Selecting the best site for the memorial was an important step in the overall planning process.
+The elements of the memorial are placed in a site designed specifically for it.
+Landscaping, paving materials, and lighting were purposefully chosen to reflect the cultural aspects for which the memorial reflects.

 Criteria for consideration of where to place the memorial included: